Semi-universality of CFT$_d$ entropy at large spin: Large Yang-Mills theory at high

 Hence we have

-(recall that $\delta \beta$ is a negative quantity, see \eqref{texp}).
 In each of these formulae, the first term (proportional to $N^2$) is the contribution of the black hole, while the second term (independent of $N^2$) is the contribution of the gas.
-We now examine these formulae in several ranges of the parameter $\delta \beta$, moving from higher to lower temperatures (i.e.\ lowering $|\delta \beta|$; recall $\delta \beta$ is negative). \begin{enumerate} \item When $|\delta \beta|^3 \gg N^{-2}$ all black hole charges (and the black hole entropy) is much larger than the corresponding gas charges.
+We now examine these formulae in several ranges of the parameter $\delta \beta$, moving from higher to lower temperatures (i.e.\ lowering $|\delta \beta|$; recall $\delta \beta$ is negative). \begin{enumerate} \item When $|\delta \beta|^3 \gg N^{-2}$ all black hole charges (and the black hole entropy) are much larger than the corresponding gas charges.
 At these values of $|\delta \beta|$ the system is effectively in the pure black hole phase (at a value of $\beta$ that approaches $2\pi$ from below). \item When $|\delta \beta|^3 \sim N^{-2}$, the black hole and gas contributions to angular momentum are comparable.
-Over these values of $|\delta \beta|$, however, the black hole contribution to the twist and the entropy are much larger than the gas contribution to these charges. \footnote{This is precisely the situation in the `supergravity' grey galaxy phases studied in \cite{Bajaj:2024utv} (in that context $\nu_a \sim \delta \beta \sim N^{-2/3}$ so all black hole charges -- and the black hole entropy -- are of order $N^2$).} \item When $N^{-1}\ll |\delta \beta| \ll N^{-2/3}$, the angular momenta of the gas are much larger than that of the black hole.
+Over these values of $|\delta \beta|$, however, the black hole contribution to the twist and the entropy is much larger than the gas contribution to these charges. \footnote{This is precisely the situation in the `supergravity' grey galaxy phases studied in \cite{Bajaj:2024utv} (in that context $\nu_a \sim \delta \beta \sim N^{-2/3}$ so all black hole charges -- and the black hole entropy -- are of order $N^2$).} \item When $N^{-1}\ll |\delta \beta| \ll N^{-2/3}$, the angular momenta of the gas are much larger than those of the black hole.
 However, the entropy and twist of the black hole are much larger than those of the gas.
-In this situation, the analysis of \cite{Bajaj:2024utv} -- which only assumed that the twist and entropy of the gas is negligible compared to that of the black hole -- continues to apply. \item When $|\delta \beta| \sim N^{-1}$ the black hole and gas carry comparable twist and entropy, while the angular momentum is dominantly carried by the gas. \item When $|\delta \beta| \ll N^{-1}$, all charges (and the entropy) are dominantly those of the gas, and the system transits into the pure gas phase at $\beta = 2 \pi$. \end{enumerate}
+In this situation, the analysis of \cite{Bajaj:2024utv} -- which only assumed that the twist and entropy of the gas are negligible compared to those of the black hole -- continues to apply. \item When $|\delta \beta| \sim N^{-1}$ the black hole and gas carry comparable twist and entropy, while the angular momentum is dominantly carried by the gas. \item When $|\delta \beta| \ll N^{-1}$, all charges (and the entropy) are dominantly those of the gas, and the system transits into the pure gas phase at $\beta = 2 \pi$. \end{enumerate}